Stu Douglass

-Stuart Williams Douglass (סטו דאגלס; born March 31, 1990) is a retired American-Israeli professional basketball player.
+Stuart Williams Douglass (סטו דאגלס; born March 31, 1990) is an American-Israeli former professional basketball player.
 He played college basketball at the University of Michigan and spent most of his professional career in Israel.
 Douglass was known as a three-point specialist.

 He was born in Indianapolis, Indiana, and is Jewish.

 College career

 Douglass played at Carmel High School before going to the University of Michigan where he was a co-captain with Zack Novak in his junior and senior season.
 Douglass played in 136 consecutive games while at Michigan, setting the record for the most games played by a Michigan basketball player.
 During his career at Michigan, Douglass averaged 28.7 minutes per game and 6.9 points per game while shooting 38% from the field and 34% from three-point range.
 During his senior season for the 2011–12 Michigan Wolverines, the team earned a share of the 2011–12 Big Ten Conference season regular season championship.